Were You or a Loved one Injured in a Florida Swimming Pool Accident? We Can Help.

 Improper or no fencing around a pool can lead to liability in Florida

 Florida law requires private outdoor swimming pools to have a fence or other type of barrier around the pool with a self-closing gate that is protected from a child’s reach.

 Pool slip and fall accidents can lead to liability in Florida

 If the conditions around the pool are not adequately maintained to prevent someone from slipping and getting hurt, the owner could be held responsible.

-Without proper maintenance, people can get hurt.
+Without proper maintenance, people can get hurt in Florida swimming pools.
 Chemical imbalances or contaminated water can cause serious illnesses, and unshielded filtration systems can trap a foot or a hand, leading to drowning or near-drowning accidents.

 - Lung infections (pneumonia)